raunakab/cherrytree/README.md

 ## Examples

-The following example showcases how to create a `Tree` instance, insert a root `Node`, some children `Node`s, and update one of the `Node`'s values.
+### Basic
+Let's take a look at how to interact with a `Tree` instance.

+First we create a tree which stores `usize`s and uses `DefaultKey`s to index into it.
 ```rust
 use cherrytree::{
     Node,